-Enterprise resource planning (ERP) software is a large suite of tools that helps plan and account for the resources of an entire organization.
-While incorporating some of the functionality of MRP, ERP handles more of an organization’s data management, including customer relationship management (CRM) tools, supply chain management tools, and accounting tools.
-ERP can be fully integrated into an organization’s data operations to handle most major aspects of the business.
+Enterprise resource planning systems (ERP) are large suites of tools that help plan and account for the resources of an entire organization.
+While incorporating some of the functionality of MRP, ERP systems handle more of an organization’s data management, including customer relationship management (CRM) tools, supply chain management tools, and accounting tools.
+ERP solutions can be fully integrated into an organization’s data operations to handle most major aspects of the business.
 It is often utilized by large businesses.

 MRP, in comparison, is a narrow but highly specialized set of tools designed specifically for manufacturing purposes.
 More nimble than a full ERP suite, smaller manufacturers or businesses looking for complete control over their manufacturing often select MRP to oversee their manufacturing operations.

-The MRP Software Buyer Trends Report was published in 2018, and found the following key findings:
+The MRP Software Buyer Trends Report mentioned above (published in 2018) found the following key findings:

 Over 70 percent of the manufacturers spoken with identified three features to help address common manufacturing pain points: purchase planning, demand forecasting, and master production scheduling.
 MRP offers specific features to alleviate each of these manufacturing pain points, making the manufacturing process more organized and transparent.

 The five key reasons manufacturers are seeking to purchase MRP:

 At this time there is no QuickBooks MRP.
 However, many manufacturers continue to use QuickBooks and QuickBooks Enterprise to handle manufacturing and accounting needs.
 29% plan to replace QuickBooks with a different software solution, while 20 percent stated their next MRP system will not be replacing existing software.
-Whether it’s standalone MRP solution or an integrated QuickBooks app like MRPEasy, there are many options to consider when adding MRP into your business.
+Whether it’s standalone MRP solution or an integrated QuickBooks app like MRPEasy, there are many options to consider when desiring to implement MRP into your business.